ac639/final_project/README.md

-# Template page cloned from Professor Williams
+# Repo cloned from Professor Williams

 For use to get the first page and navbar for final project